Admission to the Master of Arts Program

 - The Department of Latin American and Iberian Cultures does not require the Graduate Record Examination (GRE).

-See also the department’s page on Frequently Asked Questions about graduate admissions.
+See also the section on Frequently Asked Questions for detailed guidance.